-We’ve all heard the stories of the tone of an email being misinterpreted or misunderstood along with the warnings that you shouldn’t send an email when you’re angry, intoxicated or otherwise impaired.
+We’ve all heard the stories of the tone of an email being misinterpreted or misunderstood along with the warnings that you shouldn’t send an email when you’re angry, intoxicated, or otherwise impaired.
 Like any communication tool, email offers a lot of opportunities — and a lot of consequences if not used properly!
 Once you decide to start email marketing, it is essential to verify email addresses on your list.
 There are lots of email verification services out there, you can compare various providers of email validation tools and try suitable for you.

 Here are my top five email rules that you might be breaking: